Education’s Future: What Will Replace K-12 and College?

 The cat is slowly scratching its way out of the bag.
-Ever more people are becoming aware of the colossal waste of money, tragic waste of young people’s time, and cruel imposition of stress and anxiety produced by our coercive educational system.
+More people are becoming aware of the colossal waste of money, tragic waste of young people’s time, and cruel imposition of stress and anxiety produced by our coercive educational system.

 Research shows that for far less expense, and with joy rather than pain, we can facilitate, rather than suppress, children’s and teens’ natural ways of educating themselves with excellent results (see here and here).
-Ever more families are becoming aware of this and are finding ways of removing their children from imposed schooling in favor of Self-Directed Education (here).
+More families are becoming aware of this and are finding ways of removing their children from imposed schooling in favor of self-directed education (here).

-Most of my previous writing about education has to do with the years that we unfortunately think of as “the K thru 12 years” (as if education is or ever could be a graded thing in which learning is staged along an assembly line).
-I have written about how doing away with the whole graded system and letting young people do and learn whatever interests them at any given time, in age-mixed settings, works so well in schools such as Sudbury Valley and the many other settings that have been developed to facilitate Self-Directed Education (e.g. here and here).
+Most of my previous writing about education has to do with the years that we unfortunately think of as “the K through 12 years” (as if education is or ever could be a graded thing in which learning is staged along an assembly line).
+I have written about how doing away with the whole graded system and letting young people do and learn whatever interests them at any given time, in age-mixed settings, works so well in schools such as Sudbury Valley and the many other settings that have been developed to facilitate self-directed education (e.g., here and here).

 Recent studies have documented the paucity of actual learning that occurs during the years of college.
 Because of the way we structure it, education in college is that commodity for which people try to get the least they can for their money.
 This was true even when I was in college decades ago, and it is even truer today.
 Research shows that average study time per week for college students has declined from about 25 hours in 1960 to about 12 hours now and that students commonly avoid courses that call for original writing or considerable amounts of reading.